lazarv/react-server/README.md

 #### Peer dependencies

-`@lazarv/react-server` uses react, react-dom, react-server-dom-webpack and react-error-boundary as peer dependencies.
+`@lazarv/react-server` uses react, react-dom and react-server-dom-webpack as peer dependencies.
 Until all React dependencies are not released as latest the framework uses a pinned version of React.
 To install this version specifically the best way is to let `pnpm` install these for you.

 If your project is not set up to auto-install peer dependencies, add this to your `.npmrc`: